MrPixle2022/Documentaion/Js/React/Components.md

-and then i imported this component in ``index.js`` and added it in the returns of the ``root.render()`` method return, not that i had to put a parent so i can compine both components in on render
+and then i imported this component in ``index.js`` and added it in the returns of the ``root.render()`` method return, not that i had to put a parent so i can combine both components in on render

 ```html
 <div>